navidrome/website/content/en/docs/Installation/linux.md

 sudo nano /etc/navidrome/navidrome.toml
 ~~~

-Add the following line to specify your music library path:
+Add/update the following line to specify your music library path:

 ~~~conf
 MusicFolder = "/path/to/your/music/library"